--Photo by Gary Norton, Department of Energy

 Offshore Wind and Birds

 Studies have found that most birds live or migrate within three miles of the shore, and that there are minimal bird impacts at 15 miles.
-The original sites for offshore wind development in NJ were only three miles offshore.
-Environmental groups pressured the Murphy administration to site NJ’s wind turbines 12-15 miles offshore, which is the current plan.
-Birders may feel better to know that New Jersey Audubon is part of the coalition of groups in support of current plans for offshore wind in New Jersey.
+Environmental groups convinced the Murphy administration to site NJ’s wind turbines 12-15 miles offshore or more, which is the current plan.

-Sourcing some of our energy from wind is essential if we want to transition from a fossil fuel economy.
+Sourcing some of our energy from wind is essential if we want to transition away from a fossil fuel economy to avoid the worst effects of climate change.
 Climate change is having a devastating effect on bird populations.
 Since the 1970s, the U.S. and Canada have lost three billion birds due to climate change.
 The National Audubon Society predicts that we risk extinction of two thirds of North America’s birds due to global temperature rise.
 Birds are an important part of our ecosystem, controlling pests, pollinating flowers and spreading seeds to regenerate forests and plant life.

 Get Involved

-To join us or find out more about the work of the Offshore Wind Committee, contact our committee chair, Denise Brush, at offshorewind@newjersey.sierraclub.org.
+To join us or find out more about the work of the Offshore Wind Committee, contact our committee co-chairs, Denise Brush and Howard Stein, offshorewind@newjersey.sierraclub.org.